Suspension Bridge Facts

 - Ride speed is controlled by rider – speeds in excess of 65 km per hour are attainable

 - Ride duration: average time of ride is approx. 45 seconds to more than two minutes depending on the rider.
 With the patented ZipTour® trolley system, rider can travel as fast or slow as they wish

 - Features 14 sq. km panoramic views of Georgian Bay, The Blue Mountains, Collingwood and Wasaga Beach

-- Longest zip line in Southern Ontario
+- Longest zip line in southern Ontario

-- Longest twin zip line in Ontario
+- Longest twin zip line in Canada

-- Only controllable-speed zip line in Ontario
+- Only controllable-speed zip line in Canada

 - Construction details: more than 80 truckloads of concrete to make the bases for the towers and bollards.
 65 truckloads of gravel and 60 tons of reinforcing steel